OpenID for European Digital Identity: An architectural analysis of user-centric identity management: OpenID's architecture for EUDI

 \subsection{OpenID for Verifiable Credential Presentations}

 Credentials issued via OpenID4VCI are not meant to be requested by -- or transmitted to -- verifiers themselves.
-Instead, the EUDI framework defines an extra, intermediary digital identity solution: a digital \textbf{wallet}, enabling principals to request credentials from issuers, and present them to verifiers in a uniform flow {[}\citeproc{ref-eu:eudi}{6}{]}.
-OpenID specifies the design of these wallets in OpenID4VP {[}\citeproc{ref-openid:vp}{14}{]}.
-Unsurprisingly, this `vanguard of privacy-enhanced digital wallets' suffers from many of the same issues as OIDC and OpenID4VCI, and hardly offers innovations that warrant to be called ``quintessential for reinforcing digital identity management'' {[}\citeproc{ref-igrant:eudi}{58}{]}.
+Instead, the EUDI framework defines an extra intermediary trust service: a digital \textbf{wallet}, which requests credentials from issuers, and presents them to verifiers {[}\citeproc{ref-eu:eudi}{7}{]}.
+OpenID specifies the design of these wallets in OpenID4VP {[}\citeproc{ref-openid:vp}{15}{]}.
+Unsurprisingly, it suffers from many of the same issues as OIDC and OpenID4VCI -- without offering any practical innovations that would warrant a new specification.

-Even more than in those other specifications, the architecture of OpenID4VP forces the wallet to be both authorization server and resource server, barring more flexible scenarios in which these roles are federated or decentralized.
-Moreover, while said to provide an enhanced secure verification mechanism, that amplifies the credibility of digital authentication procedures {[}\citeproc{ref-igrant:eudi}{58}{]}, the specification seems to double down on a variant of the insecure OAuth 2.0 implicit authorization flow, which has been deprecated {[}\citeproc{ref-ietf:rfc9700}{52}{]} and removed from OAuth 2.1 {[}\citeproc{ref-ietf:oauth21}{53}{]} (cf.~Footnotes \ref{fn-oidc-flow} and \ref{fn-vci-flow}).
+Even more than in those other specifications, the architecture of OpenID4VP forces the wallet to be both authorization server and resource server.
+This precludes more flexible scenarios, in which these roles are federated or otherwise decentralized.
+Moreover, while it claims to provide enhanced security to the verification mechanism -- and thereby to amplify the credibility of digital authentication procedures {[}\citeproc{ref-igrant:eudi}{57}{]} -- the specification seems to double down on a variant of the insecure OAuth 2.0 implicit authorization flow, which has since a long time been deprecated {[}\citeproc{ref-ietf:rfc9700}{51}{]}, and is no longer an option in OAuth 2.1 {[}\citeproc{ref-ietf:oauth21}{52}{]} (cf.~Footnotes \ref{fn-oidc-flow} and \ref{fn-vci-flow}).